-- All youth will get access to assigned laptops, electronics kits, and supplies for use during the entirety of the camp.
+- All youth will get access to assigned laptops, electronics kits, and supplies for use during the program.
 All additional consumable materials (paint, markers, tape, etc.) will be managed by DHF to ensure that youth receive clean supplies and can sanitize those that have been handled to redistribute.

-What will DHF do in the event of exposure or COVID positivity during camp?
+What will DHF do in the event of exposure or COVID positivity?

 - In the event that a youth participant, staff member, or extended visitor with youth contact tests positive for COVID during a camp session, DHF will immediately cancel the remainder of the session.
 The next camp session may proceed as scheduled barring any additional outbreaks.

-- If a youth participant or staff member’s household member tests positive for COVID during a camp session, we will keep camps open, but communicate immediately to all Maker Camp families.
-We will also ask any potentially exposed individuals to quarantine until they receive a negative test and communicate any updates to Maker Camp families in a timely manner.
+- If a youth participant or staff member’s household member tests positive for COVID, we will keep programs open, but communicate immediately to all families.
+We will also ask any potentially exposed individuals to quarantine until they receive a negative test and communicate any updates to staff in a timely manner.

-What should I expect when I drop off my child at Maker Camp?
+What should I expect when I drop off my child at DHF?

 - DHF staff will be stationed at Tech Center doors to facilitate check-in procedures daily. (social distance line)

 - DHF staff will also conduct temperature screenings for youth participants.
-Should a youth participant’s temperature read at or above 100.4 after two readings, they will not be allowed to enter and participate in camp that day.
+Should a youth participant’s temperature read at or above 100.4 after two readings, they will not be allowed to enter and participate in the program that day.

 - Parents must also sign children in daily on a physical form we will use for attendance and contact tracing.
 In addition to youth information, this form will ask for contact info for parents/guardians so we can conduct robust contact tracing as needed.